 Academic Dishonesty: Students are expected to maintain honesty and integrity in the academic experiences both in and out of the classroom.
 See Student Syllabus Guidelines.
 All students are expected to engage in all academic pursuits in a manner that is above reproach.
 Students are expected to maintain honesty and integrity in the academic experiences both in and out of the classroom.
 Any student found guilty of dishonesty in any phase of academic work will be subject to disciplinary action.
-A faculty of record will convene a committee to review the infraction and make a recommendation for action.
+(The faculty member will list the consequence here).
 The University and its official representatives may initiate disciplinary proceedings against a student accused of any form of academic dishonesty including, but not limited to, cheating on an examination or other academic work which is to be submitted, plagiarism, collusion and the abuse of resource materials.
 For a complete listing of the university policy, see: